VAR is here to stay – so how does football fix it? | Goal.com

 In both cases, Stockley Park officials made the final decision, rather than on-field referee Anthony Taylor, who could have consulted the pitchside monitor himself.
 It was not until five months into the season that referees first started looking at video screens themselves despite the sport's rulemakers, the International Football Association Board (IFAB), stating that "only the referee can initiate a ‘review'".

-The whole palaver has left Premier League Mark Halsey confused as to why it such a directive was not part of the protocol from the start of the campaign.
+The whole palaver has left former Premier League referee Mark Halsey confused as to why such a directive was not part of the protocol from the start of the campaign.

 "When it's a subjective call, it's got to be the on-field referee that views the monitor and makes that final decision.
 If he sticks to his original decision, everybody would accept that and respect it.
 But at the moment, we've effectively got two referees - one in Stockley Park and one on the field of play."